ravinderpayal/ravinderpayal.github.io/_posts/2017-03-20-MVC-Model-View-Controller-in-PHP-part-1-by-Ravinder-Payal.md

 author: ravinder_payal
 page_id: blog1
 ---
 Hello friends, in this series we are going to create Model View Controller in PHP using classes and methods.
 For a large application, a model view controller is really helpful for code structuring, and separating data (model), output (view), and logics (controller) layers.
-Many times View and Controller layers are combined together when further processing of output provided by logic layer is not required, or require a single function call like `json_encode()`, as in case of APIs service where data is returned in the form of JSON or XML.
+Many times View and Controller layers are combined together when further processing of output provided by logic layer is not required, or require a single function call like (`json_encode()`)[http://php.net/manual/en/function.json-encode.php], as in case of APIs service where data is returned in the form of JSON or XML.
 Along with MVC there is also a router layer, on top of MVC layers, which decides which logic to be called, and in turn logics decides what to call and do.

 A basic diagram of service using MVC architecture looks like this:-